bestbrain10/boxit/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-I also added a build in the public/view folder.
-Navigate to `http://localhost:5000/` to use the built version.
+I also added a build in the public/view folder.In the `public` folder, run `node server.js`, then Navigate to `http://localhost:5000/` to use the built version.
 Dont forget to run `npm install` to load dependencies.

 Please contact me if the app has any issues.